 - 1. The Eurobarometer Consumer survey is collected by GFK for the European Commission.
 There is more information about interpreting the Eurobarometer Consumer survey in background note 5. - 2.
+Understanding Society is an academic study that captures information from a representative UK sample.
+More information in background note 6. - 3.
 Real Household Disposable Income (RHDI) is published in both non-seasonally adjusted (NSA) and seasonally adjusted (SA) formats in the UK Economic Accounts, with the latter removing seasonal effects to allow comparisons over time.
-However, it is sensitive to short term changes in its components, particularly on a quarterly basis, meaning that quarter on quarter movements can appear volatile.
-To better present the longer term movement in household income, this bulletin presents RHDI growth on a quarter on the same quarter a year ago and annual basis. - 3.
+However, it is sensitive to short-term changes in its components, particularly on a quarterly basis, meaning that quarter on quarter movements can appear volatile.
+To better present the longer term movement in household income, this bulletin presents RHDI growth on a quarter on the same quarter a year ago and annual basis. - 4.
 The income measure used in this section is real equivalised household disposable income.
 Disposable income is the amount of money that households have available for spending and saving after direct taxes (such as income tax and council tax) have been accounted for.
 It includes earnings from employment, private pensions and investments as well as cash benefits provided by the state.
-Equivalisation is the process of accounting for the fact that households with many members are likely to need a higher income to achieve the same standard of living as households with fewer members. - 4.
-Throughout this release Q1 refers to Quarter 1 (January to March), Q2 refers to Quarter 2 (April to June), Q3 refers to Quarter 3 (July to September) and Q4 refers to Quarter 4 (October to December). - 5.
+Equivalisation is the process of accounting for the fact that households with many members are likely to need a higher income to achieve the same standard of living as households with fewer members. - 5.
+Throughout this release Q1 refers to Quarter 1 (January to March), Q2 refers to Quarter 2 (April to June), Q3 refers to Quarter 3 (July to September) and Q4 refers to Quarter 4 (October to December). - 6.
 Throughout this release, financial years are written as 2011/12, for example.
 This refers to the financial year ending 2012.
 This convention is applied for all years.